 613-237-5039 | E-mail

-Cam Nguyen has been an SRDC researcher since 2015.
+Cam Nguyen joined SRDC in 2015.
 She brings to the team a well-rounded perspective in policy research, having used a multi-disciplinary approach to analyze public policies and social programs.
 Her areas of interest and expertise include labour market research, student financial aid and employment assistance program evaluation, experimental and non-experimental methods of analysis, public finance, as well as applied survey and statistical methodologies.

 Prior to joining SRDC, Cam worked as a Public Policy and Entrepreneurship Intern with the Canadian Federation of Independent Business.
 She also accumulated ample experience in data management, having contributed to the work of an employment assistance centre in Massachusetts and a development consulting firm in Vermont.
 Cam holds a Master’s degree in Economics from Carleton University, a Master’s degree in International Development from the University of Cambridge, UK, and a Bachelor’s degree with a double major in Political Economy and Psychology from Williams College, US.